Growing the future

 While we have a solid team of technical specialists, servicing agronomy and livestock production services, our eyes are always on the horizon, looking for opportunities to grow.
 Recruiting and developing the next generation of agronomists is crucial.

-The Thomas Elder Institute manages the Elders Graduate Agronomy Program, which puts aspiring agronomists through a two-year program of on-the-job learning.
+The Elders Graduate Agronomy Program puts aspiring agronomists through a two-year program of on-the-job learning.
 Graduates work in rotations across the branch network, covering horticulture and broadacre industries.

 Exposing developing agronomists to a variety of crop sectors and regions provides them with a holistic learning experience.
 In many cases, participants enter the program believing they will work in a particular sector but, exposed to the alternatives, they change the crop type, sector or region of focus.